Things to Do in Madrid

 As Prado is to fine Spanish art, the Reina Sofia is to the 20th-century genius of Dali, Picasso, Miro, and more.
 Pablo Picasso in particular is represented by the museum’s greatest treasure, Guernica.
 It’s the centrepiece of one of the world’s largest modern and contemporary art museums, which showcases a heady mix of Spanish art, mixed with a respectable number of international artists.
 The museum itself is built on the site of Madrid’s first general hospital.

 Architecture of Grand Madrid

 Completing Madrid’s ‘Golden Triangle of Art,’ this eclectic collection of European art spans the 13th to the 20th century.
-This 1,600 strong collection of differs from the Prado or Reina Sofia’s collections in that it was once privately owned.
+This 1,600-strong collection differs from the Prado or Reina Sofia collections in that it was once privately owned.
 German entrepreneur Heinrich Baron Thyssen-Bornemisza de Kaszon began the collection in 1920.
 After the Baron’s death in 1947, his family continued to expand it, before being persuaded to relocate their artistic riches to Spain in the 1980s.
-The museum has been open to the public since 1992, and offers a little something to everyone’s taste.
+The museum has been open to the public since 1992 and offers a little something to everyone’s taste.

 Gran Via and Surrounds

 There’s perhaps no better street in the city to aimlessly wander than Gran Via.
 Explore the streets that inspired Almodovar among others, weaving your way between busy, yet stylish locals, ducking in and out of Madrid’s most fashionable stores.
 Don’t neglect the side streets, and feel free to veer off as the mood takes you into trendy city districts like Chueca, one of the world’s largest and busiest LGBTQ neighbourhoods.